fjwright/Run-REDUCE/BUILD.md

 Guide](https://fjwright.github.io/Run-REDUCE/InstallAndRun.html).
 You
 need a Java Development Kit (JDK) to build a Java program (whereas a Java Runtime Environment (JRE) is sufficient to run it once built.)
-I recommend using Java 16 or later, and the same version of JavaFX; note that building source later than version 3.0 **requires** Java 16 or later.
+I recommend using Java 17 LTS or later, and the same version of JavaFX;
+note that building source later than version 3.0 **requires** Java 16 or later.

 * Download and unpack a Run-REDUCE release source file archive or clone this repository.

+* Unless you are using IntelliJ IDEA on Windows (for which this process is automated using pre-launch commands), ensure that the "resources" directory contains a current copy of the file "docs/UserGuide.html".

 Note that this project uses [modular Java](https://www.oracle.com/uk/corporate/features/understanding-java-9-modules.html),